diascreative/lch--interactive/README.md

 ## Build & development

+Although the code is open source, the source of the data isn’t and is proprietary.
+This is why the import scripts are not fully included and are missing sensitive data.
+We have included part of them to guide you in creating your own data import scripts.

 Run `grunt build` for building and `grunt serve` for preview.

 1. Run `grunt serve:dist` to build and run the production-ready site.